 PS.
-To see the full project in real time, pick up a copy of Simple Elegance: Slab Building & Glaze Color Exploration in the CAN shop (30% off for a limited time!) or subscribe to CLAYflicks to see all the videos in the Ceramic Arts Network.
+To see the full project in real time, pick up a copy of Simple Elegance: Slab Building & Glaze Color Exploration in the CAN Shop or subscribe to CLAYflicks to see all the videos in the Ceramic Arts Network.

 This clip was excerpted from Simple Elegance: Slab Building & Glaze Color Exploration, which is available in the Ceramic Arts Network Shop!